billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

  * Enabling remote OVSDB managers
 ```

-You know what this means?
+Do you know what this means?
 That your computer is now a _habitable_ environment for a switch!

-Two are the basic command line tools that we are going to use. `ovs-vsctl` and `ovs-ofctl`. `vsctl` stands for VSwitchd ConTroL and as such it is mainly concerned with querying and modifying the OvS database.
-On the other hand `ovs-ofctl` stands for OpenFlow ConTroL.
-From here we can create rules for our switches or see their current status.
-Anything relating to OpenFlow really.
+We are going to use two basic command line tools; `ovs-vsctl` and `ovs-ofctl`. `vsctl` stands for VSwitchd ConTroL and as such it is mainly concerned with querying and modifying the OvS database, while `ovs-ofctl` stands for OpenFlow ConTroL.
+From here we can create rules for our switches or see their current status; anything relating to OpenFlow really.

 -  Let's start by creating a bridge.
 It's as simple as that: